Wang You

 Wang You (汪猷 (Wāng Yóu); 7 June 1910 – 6 May 1997), also known as Yu Wang, was a Chinese biochemist.
 He was a pioneer of antibiotics and biochemistry studies in China.

 Life

 Wang was born in Hangzhou, Zhejiang Province.
 He first studied applied chemistry at Zhejiang University.
 He went to Nanjing and graduated from the Department of Industrial Chemistry, University of Nanking in 1931.
 He obtained his PhD from the Ludwig Maximilian University of Munich in 1937.

-Between November 1952 and July 1984, chronologically, Wang was the deputy director, acting director, director (later the honorary director 1984–1997) of the Shanghai Institute of Organic Chemistry, Chinese Academy of Science (Shanghai Institute of Organic Chemistry is the most prestigious institute for organic chemistry research in China).
+Between November 1952 and July 1984, chronologically, Wang was the deputy director, acting director, director (later the honorary director 1984–1997) of the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences (Shanghai Institute of Organic Chemistry is the most prestigious institute for organic chemistry research in China).

 Wang participated and played an important role in the artificial synthesis of cattle insulin.
 He also made contributions to modern Chinese biochemical industries.